top of page

 2. Increasing service demand - the demand for hospital beds exceeds the supply, and the number of patients requiring hospital admission is increasing.

-3. COVID-19 - enhanced infection control measures to isolate COVID patients reduced bed capacity during the pandemic, and this has not been restored in 2023.
+3. COVID-19 - enhanced infection control measures to isolate COVID patients reduced bed capacity during the pandemic, and this has not been restored in 2024 and 2025.

 4. Pressures in social care - social care deficits cause delayed discharge from the hospital, meaning beds are occupied by patients fit for discharge.